≡ Menu

 Contents

-Tracking An Application with U.S. Citizenship & Immigration Services (USCIS)
+Tracking An Application with U.S. Citizenship & Immigration Services (USCIS) [TOP]

 • The USCIS case status page allows you to check the processing status of your case.
 You also have the option to create an account and receive automated case status updates by email.